-During the summer months, the Halton Region Health Department monitors water quality at selected recreational beaches in Halton Region.
+During the summer months, the Halton Region Public Health monitors water quality at selected recreational beaches in Halton Region.
 This is done as part of the Region’s commitment to protect the safety, health and well-being of all Halton residents.

 Beaches in Halton are selected for monitoring based on how often they are used for swimming and other water sports.

 Beach water sampling and monitoring has ended for the 2020 season and will resume in June 2021.